 If the transcript is issued in a language other than English (and is not from a Canadian institution) the applicant must arrange for the submission of official literal translations of all records.
 The original language documents and the English translations must arrive together in an envelope that has been sealed and endorsed (stamped across the back flap) by the issuing institutions.
 All academic documents must arrive directly from the main records office (e.g., the Registrar, Controller of Examinations, Archives, etc.) of the issuing institution in order to be considered "official.

 All applicants require a four-year undergraduate degree (120 credit hours) and a cumulative grade point average of 3.0 or better in the last two years (60 credit hours).
 A cumulative grade point average of 3.0 must be maintained as a condition for continuation.
 Need help with assessment please go to Application Assessment Procedures

 3. Resume, including relevant biographical facts, volunteer work and travel history, etc.

 4. A written statement of general interest is required of all applicants, whatever the admission date.
 Applicants also have the option, and are strongly encouraged, to provide a separate statement of research interest; this is especially important for those applying to begin their program in January.
 Guidance on each form of statement is provided here.

-5. A minimum of two letters of recommendation required.
+5. Two letters of recommendation required.
 Please read the online process carefully.
 Referees will be contacted directly by email through the online admissions portal when the applicant has provided the referees email on the online application.
 Referees can complete an online document as well as upload a separate reference letter.

 6. Name changes/differences on any documentation must be supported with official evidence.